vinnicius/cobol-app-metrics/counter_implementation.md

            END-IF.

        EXPORT-BUSINESS-METRICS.
-           * Preparar contexto comum para todas as métricas MOVE 'BANKING' TO WS-BUSINESS-DOMAIN
+           * Prepare common context for all metrics MOVE 'BANKING' TO WS-BUSINESS-DOMAIN
            MOVE 'PAYMENT' TO WS-TRANSACTION-TYPE
            MOVE 'ACCOUNT' TO WS-ENTITY-TYPE
            MOVE 'FUNDS-TRANSFER' TO WS-PROCESS-NAME
            MOVE 'HIGH' TO WS-PRIORITY-LEVEL

-           * Exportar métricas de contador
+           * Export counter metrics
-           MOVE 601 TO WS-METRICA-ID
+           MOVE 601 TO WS-METRIC-ID
-           MOVE WS-TRANS-STARTED TO WS-METRICA-VALOR
+           MOVE WS-TRANS-STARTED TO WS-METRIC-VALUE
            PERFORM SEND-BUSINESS-METRIC

-           MOVE 602 TO WS-METRICA-ID
+           MOVE 602 TO WS-METRIC-ID
-           MOVE WS-TRANS-COMPLETED TO WS-METRICA-VALOR
+           MOVE WS-TRANS-COMPLETED TO WS-METRIC-VALUE
            PERFORM SEND-BUSINESS-METRIC

-           MOVE 651 TO WS-METRICA-ID
+           MOVE 651 TO WS-METRIC-ID
-           MOVE WS-VALID-PERFORMED TO WS-METRICA-VALOR
+           MOVE WS-VALID-PERFORMED TO WS-METRIC-VALUE
            PERFORM SEND-BUSINESS-METRIC

-           MOVE 652 TO WS-METRICA-ID
+           MOVE 652 TO WS-METRIC-ID
-           MOVE WS-VALID-PASSED TO WS-METRICA-VALOR
+           MOVE WS-VALID-PASSED TO WS-METRIC-VALUE
            PERFORM SEND-BUSINESS-METRIC

-           MOVE 653 TO WS-METRICA-ID
+           MOVE 653 TO WS-METRIC-ID
-           MOVE WS-VALID-FAILED TO WS-METRICA-VALOR
+           MOVE WS-VALID-FAILED TO WS-METRIC-VALUE
            PERFORM SEND-BUSINESS-METRIC

-           MOVE 671 TO WS-METRICA-ID
+           MOVE 671 TO WS-METRIC-ID
-           MOVE WS-ENTITY-CREATED TO WS-METRICA-VALOR
+           MOVE WS-ENTITY-CREATED TO WS-METRIC-VALUE
            PERFORM SEND-BUSINESS-METRIC

-           MOVE 672 TO WS-METRICA-ID
+           MOVE 672 TO WS-METRIC-ID
-           MOVE WS-ENTITY-UPDATED TO WS-METRICA-VALOR
+           MOVE WS-ENTITY-UPDATED TO WS-METRIC-VALUE
            PERFORM SEND-BUSINESS-METRIC.

        SEND-BUSINESS-METRIC.
            EXEC CICS CREATE CONTAINER(WS-CONTAINER-NAME)
               CHANNEL(WS-CHANNEL-NAME)
-              FROM(WS-BUSINESS-METRICA)
+              FROM(WS-BUSINESS-METRIC)
-              FLENGTH(LENGTH OF WS-BUSINESS-METRICA)
+              FLENGTH(LENGTH OF WS-BUSINESS-METRIC)
               RESP(WS-RESP)
               RESP2(WS-RESP2)
            END-EXEC